kefayet93/DSP-to-RTL/Vivado Design/README.md

+# Algorithms to Architectures
+With the evolution of Very Large Scale Integration (VLSI) technology, the cost of implementing complex hardware systems has significantly decreased.
+This advancement enables designers to build high-performance, computation-heavy applications in compact silicon footprints.
+As modern fabrication processes allow more logic gates per chip, the design focus has shifted from conserving space to maximizing system throughput and processing speed.
+In this context, pipelining and parallelism have become essential techniques in hardware architecture to meet the growing demand for high-speed and real-time digital signal processing (DSP).

 # Multichannel Filtering
 A multichannel FIR filter is a series of FIR filters operating simultaneously on different data streams.
 Each stream has its own data, but often shares the same filter coefficients (e.g., matched filters, anti-aliasing filters, or reconstruction filters).